yangjiwei1025/python2020/picoCTF.md

 #
 ```
-picoCTF is a free computer security game with original educational content built
+picoCTF is a free computer security(安全) game with original educational content built
 on a capture-the-flag framework created by security and privacy experts at Carnegie Mellon University.

 Gain access to a safe and unique hands on experience where participants must reverse engineer, break, hack, decrypt,